NLA University college offers the following degrees taught entirely in English:

 Fees, academic year 2023–2024:

-- Study fee for students from EU/EEA/Switzerland: NOK 3 900 per semester
+- Study fee for students with EU/EEA/Switzerland citizenship: NOK 3 900 per semester

 - Tuition fee for students from outside EU/EEA/Switzerland: NOK 57 000 per semester